AnaRing/Assignment2/README.md

 • Expiration date (iso 8601 format)
 • Quantity

 With ES6 classes, inheritance and form validation.

+This assignment really was the bane of my existence, because I had to troubleshoot it so many times after having to redo it bc of me making it without inheritance the first time around.
+Neither I, nor chatGpt was able to find the error, after checking about a hundred times - so what I did in the end was rewrite the entire javascript file - and managed to get it working correctly.